addexdi/alx-low_level_programming/0x14-bit_manipulation/README.md

-This directory is about Bits Manipulation
+This directory holds files for bit manipulation in C